- As low as $327/Night

 About the Area

 Georgetown is home to this lodge.
-Georgetown County Museum and Rice Museum are cultural highlights, and some of the area's activities can be experienced at Caledonia Golf and Fish Club and True Blue Golf Club.
+Rice Museum and Brookgreen Gardens are cultural highlights, and some of the area's activities can be experienced at Caledonia Golf and Fish Club and True Blue Golf Club.

 Special Instructions